RoyStorey/hive-ticket-generator/README.md

-Hive Case Automation made by A1C RDS.
+Hive Case Automation made by A1C RDS && A1C Freeman.

 v1.0.